Categories: Technology

 References to Black Mirror have already been made, absurdities highlighted and fear induced.
 As though an AI-driven technological singularity wasn’t scary enough, we needed to throw religion into the mix to really make sure we approach the future with the requisite level of terror.

-According to some secular thinkers the projection seems to be plausible one, though it will answer an old question on the topic of science and religion.
+According to some secular thinkers the projection seems to be a plausible one, though it will answer an old question on the topic of science and religion.
 Stephen Jay Gould, a palaeontologist and an old sparring partner of Richard Dawkins, put forward the idea that science and religion were two “non-overlapping magesteria”.
 Essentially proposing that the religious could carry on as they were, as could the scientists, and there need be no arguments between the two because they had no effect on one another.

 If there is to be a religion based on AI, the bridge between science and religion will be formed, the magesteria overlapped, and the debate raised to a priority.